-Q: Is it good for a boyfriend to console his girlfriend all the time?
+Question: Is it good for a boyfriend to console his girlfriend all the time?

-A: Since you’ve only been together for a month, it’s not a good sign that she’s moody and angry with you.
+Answer: Since you’ve only been together for a month, it’s not a good sign that she’s moody and angry with you.

 She’s behaving like a child and you worry that you will ‘spoil her’ which will only serve to reinforce her childish behaviour.

-If it is something you are doing that is upsetting her – and you know that your behaviour is bad – for example being late, disrespectful, flirting with other girls, then I can see she might be moody but otherwise it sounds like she has problems.
+If it is something you are doing that is upsetting her – and you know that your behaviour is bad – for example, being late, disrespectful, flirting with other girls, then I can see she might be moody but otherwise it sounds like she has problems.

 Does she suffer from depression or any kind of personality disorder?
 If so, then tread carefully – she may need more help than you can give her.

-Otherwise I would be tempted to look for someone who doesn’t make you feel bad and uncomfortable all the time.
+Otherwise, I would be tempted to look for someone who doesn’t make you feel bad and uncomfortable all the time.

-A: It depends how long he has known her – and whether she is in a serious relationship with him.
+Answer: It depends how long he has known her – and whether she is in a serious relationship with him.